 I’M TWICE AS OLD AS YOU

-I provoked old people, especially my mother-in-law.
-She would say, “They’re wearing their hair high in the 1940s look,” and I would say, “Who’s they?”
-Or she would say, “I don’t have any shoes to wear tonight to the party,” and I would say, “You going barefoot?”
+I liked to provoke my mother-in-law.
+She would say, “They’re wearing their hair high in the 1940s look.”
+And I would say, “Who’s they?”
+Or she would say, “I don’t have any shoes to wear tonight to the party.”
+And I would say, “You going barefoot?”

 This was in 1981.